ghsioux/summerfest23-mermaid-copilot/code-snippets/client-server-ipc/README.md

+## How-to

+Open the Copilot Chat and ask the following (including the Mermaid diagram):

-Prompt: Generate a Go program with 2 system processes from this mermaid diagram, all the messages must be sent through channels in the correct order:
+Generate a Go program with 2 system processes from this mermaid diagram, all the messages must be sent through channels in the correct order:

 ```mermaid
 sequenceDiagram